 Trip Summary and Itinerary Map

-- Trek deep into the Simien Mountains with our friendly and knowledgeable local guides.
+- Trek to the farthest corners of the Simien Mountains with our friendly and knowledgeable local guides.

-- Sleep beneath some of the brightest stars in the world with provided camping gear that can be portered each day between camps by mules.
+- Sleep beneath the stars as you trek from camp to camp.
+You will be provided with camping gear that can be portered each day between camps by mules.

-- Spend time spotting, or in the case of the Gelada monkeys, just sitting amongst some of the rarest animals in the world.
+- Spend time spotting - or in the case of the Gelada Monkeys - sitting amongst, some of the rarest animals in the world.

 - Summit Ras Dashen, Africa’s tenth highest peak and Ethiopia’s highest point.

-- When it’s time to relax, take a swim in the rivers of the lowlands and enjoy the local coffees in the camps or enjoy delicious food cooked for you around the campfire.
+- When it’s time to relax, take a swim in the rivers of the lowlands, enjoy the local coffees in the camps, and enjoy delicious food around the campfire.

 Day 1: Pickup from Gondar, Bahir Dar or Debark.